iMahmoudz/iMahmoudz/README.md

 ### Software Engineer Profile

 Welcome to my GitHub profile!
 I am a seasoned software engineer currently affiliated with the Faculty of Computer Science.
-My proficiency spans Python, C++, and JavaScript, with a focus on cybersecurity, web development, and web data scraping.
+My proficiency spans Python, Flutter, C++, and JavaScript, with a focus on Mobile app development, cybersecurity, web development, and web data scraping.

 ### Skills